ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Sometimes “**^**” matches the beginning of all the data, while in others it represents the beginning of any line in the data.
 This is often controlled by a *multiline* option.

 * Sometimes “**$**” matches the end of all the data, while in others it represents the end of any line in the data.
 In some systems, an optional newline character (or similar) is also always accepted.
-In some systems you must use `\z` to match the end of the data, but in Python you must use `\Z`.
+In some systems you must use "**\z**" to match the end of the data, but in Python you must use "**\Z**".

 * The “**.**” for representing *“any character”* doesn’t always match the newline character (**\n**); often there is an option to turn this on or off.